bojanpopic/developer.joomlatools.com/framework/plugins/dispatcher.md

 `_actionHead, _actionOptions, _actionGet, _actionPost, _actionPut, _actionDelete` and `_actionRedirect`

-That means our `Acme` component dispatcher, i.e. `com://site/acme.dispatcher.http` would have **before** and **after** events published for each of these eleven actions.
-Therefore, our  `Acme` component automatically broadcasts another twenty-two events.
+The end result is that our `Acme` component dispatcher, i.e. `com://site/acme.dispatcher.http` would have **before** and **after** events published for each of these eleven actions.
+That means that the `Acme` component automatically broadcasts another twenty-two events.

 ## Extended `PlgAcmeExample`